CLIMATE CHANGE CONTROVERSY

 ‘So are you saying I’ve been duped and am a pawn in all this?’

-‘Only if you believe the claptrap.
-Carl, there are so many worthy things environmentalists need to pursue in cleaning the oceans, rivers and earth to make things more habitable for plants, animals and humans.
-It’s a noble discipline you have chosen, and I wish you well, but I advise you not to allow yourself to get taken in by the activists in the climate industry.
-They will ruin everything, and they won’t care as long as their interests retain control.’
+‘Only if you believe the fearful claptrap.
+There are so many worthy things environmentalists need to pursue, Carl, in cleaning the oceans, air, rivers and earth to make the world more habitable for plants, animals and humans.
+It’s a noble discipline you have chosen, and I wish you well.

 ‘I could go on for days supporting my case; however, I can see this conversation is not going to be edifying for either of us, so let’s leave it there.’

-Perhaps Carl didn’t get too defensive because he respected my PhD in philosophy and how I was prepared to back my claims with research supporting my views, such as those proffered by many respected scientists unafraid to challenge the alarmists.
+Possibly, Carl didn’t get too defensive because he respected me having a PhD in philosophy and how I was prepared to back my claims with research supporting my views, such as proffered by many respected scientists unafraid to challenge the alarmists.

-[1] A few explicit examples I recited to him regarding global cooling and global warming over the last sixty years included James Hanson, Paul Erlich, Al Gore, Prince Charles, the New York Times and The Guardian.
-Unfortunately, there were hundreds if not thousands of other apocalyptic predictions by scientists, all proving to be completely wrong, and still, they persist in advancing their agenda of fear.
-Either the world would be under a blanket of ice, or the oceans cover the world’s coastal cities from melted ice caps.
+[1] A few explicit examples I recited to him regarding global cooling and global warming over the last sixty years included James Hansen, Paul Ehrlich, Al Gore, Prince Charles, The New York Times, and The Guardian.
+Unfortunately, there were hundreds, if not thousands, of other apocalyptic predictions by scientists, all of which proved completely wrong, yet they persist in advancing their agenda of fear.
+Either the world would be under a blanket of ice, or the oceans would cover the world’s coastal cities from melted ice caps.
 Much of this was to happen by 2000.

 _________________________________________________________________

 Carbon, an essential component of human life, is not what the alarmists make it out to be.
 It is not toxic.
-Not only is it as essential for life as oxygen, it is plant food, making the planet greener.
+Not only is it as essential for life as oxygen, but it is also plant food, making the planet greener.
 In fact, according to some top-rung scientists in the field of carbon, we need more carbon in the atmosphere, not less.
-Greenpeace co-founder Patrick Moore, PhD in Ecology, states this, as does Dr William Happer, Professor of Physics, Emeritus, at Princeton, the world's foremost expert on carbon.
+Greenpeace co-founder Patrick Moore, a Phd in Ecology, states this, as does Dr William Happer, Professor of Physics Emeritus at Princeton, the world's foremost expert on carbon.
 Check out their arguments for this on YouTube.
-In scientific reality (not political fantasy), carbon has nothing to do with climate change or global warming, only taxes.
+In scientific reality, not political fantasy, carbon has nothing to do with climate change or global warming, only taxes.
 An unproven hypothesis.
-Besides, climate is always changing and goes in cycles of warm and cold over the centuries.
-If there is no government grant conjuring manipulated, fudged, selective "permeated computer model data, there's nothing to Anthropomorphic Global Warming (AGW), i.e. It's all our fault.
+Besides, the climate is always changing and goes in cycles of warm and cold over the centuries.
+If there is no government grant conjuring manipulated, fudged, selective "permeated computer model data, there's nothing to Anthropomorphic Global Warming (AGW), i.e. it's all our fault.

-Perhaps, this excerpt doesn't change your mind; all I wish to reveal are views contrary to what are often promulgated.
-For those interested in this topic, it is advisable to do your research.
+Perhaps this excerpt doesn't change your mind; all I wish to reveal are views that are contrary to what's often promulgated.
+For those interested in this topic, it's advisable to conduct your own research.
 You may wish to start with the Climate Depot website.

 I recommend this excellent presentation by Dr William Happy, a highly regarded scientist.